thredup/rollbar-sourcemap-webpack-plugin/README.md

 A string defining the Rollbar API endpoint to upload the sourcemaps to.
 It can be used for self-hosted Rollbar instances.

+### `encodeFilename: boolean` **(default: `false`)**

+Set to true to encode the filename.
+NextJS will reference the encode the URL when referencing the minified script which must match exactly with the minified file URL uploaded to Rollbar.

 ## Webpack Sourcemap Configuration

 The [`output.devtool`](https://webpack.js.org/configuration/devtool/) field in webpack configuration controls how sourcemaps are generated.